Analysis | Republicans are not lining up to defend Trump’s Jan. 6 argument

-In the days since Pence’s speech, we’ve seen a familiar pattern emerge: Most Republicans aren’t terribly eager to talk about it but those who do aren’t terribly eager to agree with Trump.
+In the days since Pence’s speech, we’ve seen a familiar pattern emerge: Most Republicans aren’t terribly eager to talk about the issue, but those who do aren’t terribly eager to agree with Trump.

 The first person to opine on Pence’s comments, quite predictably, was Trump himself.
-In a statement, he reiterated his assertion that an effort underway on Capitol Hill to clarify the rules surrounding the vote count prove that Pence did have the power to reject electoral votes.
+In a statement, he repeated his assertion that an effort underway on Capitol Hill to clarify the rules surrounding the vote count proves that Pence did have the power to reject electoral votes.

 This argument is like claiming that a law explicitly prohibiting murder on land and sea must therefore mean that murder is legal in space.
 But Trump, being Trump, argues that this isn’t an effort to close a loophole but, instead, a demonstration that “they don’t want the Vice President to have the right to ensure an honest vote.”